mitmul/homebrew-caffe/README.md

 ### 1. Uninstall dependencies

 If you already installed dependencies with homebrew, please uninstall them.
-They are installed with `libc++` but Caffe needs dependenceis built with `libstdc++`.
+They are installed with `libc++` but Caffe needs dependencies built with `libstdc++`.

 	$ brew uninstall cmake
 	$ brew uninstall boost